Energy solutions from COP24 must consider growing urban populations in order to be futureproof.

 Urban change: city populations are growing rapidly

-Over the next 30 years, population growth will be almost entirely concentrated in urban areas in lower-income countries.
+Any policies decided at COP24 this year, where stakeholders, policymakers, and climate experts come together to share knowledge and make decisions, will inevitably look to the future and shifting demographic patterns.
+Policies must be made for am expanding world that could look rather different than our current one: over the next 30 years, population growth will be almost entirely concentrated in urban areas in lower-income countries.
 Current thinking regarding sustainable cities tends to focus on the problems of the world’s largest urban agglomerations – both higher- and lower-income countries.
 However, second-tier cities and smaller urban settlements in Africa and Asia are also growing very quickly.
 The majority of all urban dwellers will actually reside in smaller urban centres in the future.

 So the world is urbanising and cities continue to grow.
 The fastest urbanising countries are diverse in nature and include the likes of Burundi, Eritrea, Ethiopia, Kenya, Madagascar, Afghanistan, Bangladesh, Bhutan, the Maldives, and Nepal.
 Despite a levelling-off of China’s national population growth, many of the country’s cities still continue to grow due to ongoing urbanisation.